Literature: Publishing

 Publishing became possible with the invention of writing but became more practical with the invention of printing.
 Prior to printing, distributed works were copied manually, by scribes.

 The Chinese inventor Bi Sheng made movable type of earthenware c.
-1045.
-Then c.1450, Johannes Gutenberg independently invented movable type in Europe.
+1045 and was spread to Korea later.
+Around 1230, Koreans invented a metal type movable printing.
+East metal movable type was spread to Europe between the late 14th century and early 15th century.
+In c.
+1450, Johannes Gutenberg invented movable type in Europe.
 This invention gradually made books less expensive to produce and more widely available.

 Early printed books, single sheets, and images created before 1501 in Europe are known as incunables or incunabula.
 "A man born in 1453, the year of the fall of Constantinople, could look back from his fiftieth year on a lifetime in which about eight million books had been printed, more perhaps than all the scribes of Europe had produced since Constantine founded his city in A.D.
 330."

 Eventually, printing enabled other forms of publishing besides books.
-The history of modern newspaper publishing started in Germany in 1609, with publishing of magazines following in 1663.
+The history of newspaper publishing began in Germany in 1609, with the publishing of magazines following in 1663.

 University discipline

 In England

-In England in the late 1820s, growing political and social awareness, "particularly among the utilitarians and Benthamites, promoted the possibility of including courses in English literary study in the newly formed London University".
+In late 1820s England, growing political and social awareness, "particularly among the utilitarians and Benthamites, promoted the possibility of including courses in English literary study in the newly formed London University".
 This further developed into the idea of the study of literature being "the ideal carrier for the propagation of the humanist cultural myth of a well educated, culturally harmonious nation".

 America

 Women and literature

-The widespread education of women was not common until the nineteenth century, and because of this literature until recently was mostly male dominated.
+The widespread education of women was not common until the nineteenth century, and because of this, literature until recently was mostly male dominated.

 There were few English-language women poets whose names are remembered until the twentieth century.
-In the nineteenth century some names that stand out are Emily Brontë, Elizabeth Barrett Browning, and Emily Dickinson (see American poetry).
-But while generally women are absent from the European cannon of Romantic literature, there is one notable exception, the French novelist and memoirist Amantine Dupin (1804 – 1876) best known by her pen name George Sand.
+In the nineteenth century some notable individuals include Emily Brontë, Elizabeth Barrett Browning, and Emily Dickinson (see American poetry).
+But while generally women are absent from the European canon of Romantic literature, there is one notable exception, the French novelist and memoirist Amantine Dupin (1804 – 1876) best known by her pen name George Sand.
 One of the more popular writers in Europe in her lifetime, being more renowned than both Victor Hugo and Honoré de Balzac in England in the 1830s and 1840s, Sand is recognised as one of the most notable writers of the European Romantic era.
 Jane Austen (1775 – 1817) is the first major English woman novelist, while Aphra Behn is an early female dramatist.

 Nobel Prizes in Literature have been awarded between 1901 and 2020 to 117 individuals: 101 men and 16 women.
 Selma Lagerlöf (1858 – 1940) was the first woman to win the Nobel Prize in Literature, which she was awarded in 1909.
 Additionally, she was the first woman to be granted a membership in The Swedish Academy in 1914.

-Feminist scholars have since the twentieth century sought expand the literary canon to include more women writers.
+Feminist scholars have since the twentieth century sought to expand the literary canon to include more women writers.